 - Fellow, American Board of Naturopathic Oncology

-In addition to her role at Southwestern, Anderson serves as the National Director of Naturopathic Medicine for CTCA.
+In addition to her role at our Tulsa hospital, Anderson serves as the Chief of the Division of Naturopathic Medicine for CTCA®.
 She coordinates and enhances naturopathic medicine programs and services throughout our hospitals.

 A Fellow of the American Board of Naturopathic Oncology (FABNO), Anderson earned a doctorate degree in naturopathic medicine from the Canadian College of Naturopathic Medicine in Toronto.
-She graduated from Simon Fraser University in British Columbia with a bachelor’s degree.
-Additionally, Anderson completed a naturopathic medicine residency at Southwestern.
-CTCA operates the only cancer hospitals in the United States that offer a Council on Naturopathic Medical Education certified residency program, sponsored through Bastyr University in Kenmore, Washington.
+She earned a Bachelor of Science degree from Simon Fraser University in British Columbia.
+Additionally, Anderson completed a naturopathic medicine residency at CTCA in Tulsa, achieving board certification in Naturopathic Oncology.
+She completed her MBA at Oklahoma State University.

 Anderson joined the Naturopathic Medicine Department at CTCA in Tulsa in 2004.
 As Director of Integrative Medicine, she provides clinical oversight to chiropractors, physical therapists, occupational therapists, speech language therapists, massage therapists, naturopathic providers, acupuncturists and therapy assistants.
 She collaborates with medical and radiation oncologists, surgeons, nurses, nutritionists, physical therapists, social workers and other medical personnel, providing individualized, integrative care for oncology patients.
 She has more than 14 years of experience working in an integrated hospital environment providing oncology care to patients.

 Anderson serves as a board member of the Canadian College of Naturopathic Medicine (CCNM) Board of Governors.
 She also is involved in local community programs, such as the Colon Cancer Coalition, Susan G. Komen and Tulsa Regional STEM Alliance.